GAMS-dev/miro/server/release_data/README.md

 # Host MIRO Server on a different path than root
 You may want to host MIRO Server on a different path.
 To do this, you must adjust the context path in the file 'application.yml' accordingly (`server.servlet.context-path`).
 This path must be identical to the location specified in the nginx configuration.
-Note that with SELinux active (e.g. CentOS/RHEL), you have to allow your nginx server to proxy to the upstream MIRO Server host.
-You can do so by running: `setsebool -P httpd_can_network_connect 1`.

 # Extending the MIRO Docker image
 In case your MIRO applications need additional packages, you have to extend the Docker UI image (https://github.com/GAMS-dev/miro_desktop/blob/master/Dockerfile).
 You can do so by adding the additional packages required by your custom renderers to the file `additional_packages` located inside this directory.
 Each package name must be on a new line.
 Once all packages are added to this file, run `./miro-compose build`.